hdtodd/DNT/v2-Release-Notes.md

 	*  MQTT\_USER (defaults to \"\" if not specified and not provided on command line)
 	*  MQTT\_PASSWORD (defaults to \"\" if not specified and not provided on command line)
 	*  MQTT\_PORT (defaults to 1883 if not specified and not provided on command line)
-3. The required parameter values can be assigned within the program source code.   ocation noted at the beginning of the program)
+3. The required parameter values can be assigned within the program source code.
+(Location noted at the beginning of the program)
 4. If not specified on command line, provided via environment, or set as internal variable assignments in the Python source code, the program prompts for HOST and TOPIC and assigns defaults to USER, PASSWORD, and PORT.